fraktalio/fstore-sql/README.md

 #### [fmodel-kotlin](https://github.com/fraktalio/fmodel) | [fmodel-ts](https://github.com/fraktalio/fmodel-ts) | [fmodel-rust](https://github.com/fraktalio/fmodel-rust) | [fmodel-java](https://github.com/fraktalio/fmodel-java)

-FModel is a set of libraries that aims to bring functional, algebraic, and reactive domain modeling to Kotlin / TypeScript / Rust / Java.
+'fmodel' is a set of libraries that aims to bring functional, algebraic, and reactive domain modeling to Kotlin / TypeScript / Rust / Java.
 It is inspired by DDD, EventSourcing, and Functional programming communities.

 💙 Accelerate the development of compositional, ergonomic, data-driven, and safe applications 💙